tcheukueppo/pull-images/price.md

 - Well, if you've arrived here then that means the page in question might be for that of an ecommerce website.
-While being at the marked tag whose content matches the price regex, recursively perform the following steps until you find the article name or you got to the `body` tag(Makes sense?):
+While being at the marked tag whose content matches the price regex, recursively perform the following steps until you find the article name or you got to the `body` tag(makes sense?):

 Note: Give up if you encounter another marked tag.